openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   INFO:nncf:Accuracy budget: 0.1407

-#TODO significant drop of the loaded snapshot:

-#TODO The optimized model isn't being saved (TypeError: cannot pickle '_thread.lock' object)
+.. #TODO significant drop of the loaded snapshot.
+The optimized model isn't being saved (TypeError: cannot pickle '_thread.lock' object)

-#TODO rebase on feature/otx once NNCF will be fixed
+.. #TODO rebase on feature/otx once NNCF will be fixed

 3. Command example for optimizing OpenVINO model (.xml) with OpenVINO POT.
 We can also simplify the commanline by adding ``--data data.yaml`` parameter instead of specifying training and validation paths there.